AryadeepIT/Smart-Attendance-System-based-on-Dual-Bio-Metric-Approach/README.md

-## AUTOMATED ATTENDANCE MANAGEMENT SYSTEM
+## Smart Attendance System based on Dual Bio-Metric Approach

 This is the Final Year Project of our course curriculum ( Bachelor of Technology in Information Technology from Techno Main Saltlake, Kolkata, West Bengal).

-- Automated Attendance Management System using Face Recognition(implemented) and Fingerprint Recognition(not yet implemented)
+- Smart Attendance System based on Dual Bio-Metric Approach using Face Recognition(implemented) and Fingerprint Recognition(not yet implemented)

 ### Team Details
  1. Aryadeep Chakraborty (Univ.
 Roll No. - 13000221116)